-A. Stalldards/ Course $\mathbf{c}{\mathbf{c}}$ 110 ıau 1 InTASC Standards 2010 Educational Seminar 2013 Child/Adolescent Psychology 2103 Foundations of Education 3113 Students with Exceptionalities 3322 Educational Psychology 4122 Classroom Management & Behavior Intervention I 4221 Educational Technology 4231 Assessment Design 4320 Classroom Organization 3913 Principles & Methods of Teaching (secondary majors) 4582 EC Apprenticeship (EC Majors) 4325 Tespendal Lisagon, CE EM 4131 Classroom Management & Behavior Intervention II 4332 Assessment & Evaluation 4821 Multicultural Education 4960 Clinical Experience III: 1.
+A. Stalldards/ Course - 1411 1 InTASC Standards 2010 Educational Seminar 2013 Child/Adolescent Psychology 2103 Foundations of Education 3113 Students with Exceptionalities 3322 Educational Psychology 4122 Classroom Management & Behavior Intervention I 4221 Educational Technology 4231 Assessment Design 4320 Classroom Organization 3913 Principles & Methods of Teaching (secondary majors) 4582 EC Apprenticeship (EC Majors) A552 Letometed Literature (ET EM 4131 Classroom Management & Behavior Intervention II 4332 Assessment & Evaluation Amblications 4821 Multicultural Education 4960 Clinical Experience III: 1.
 Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
 X X X 2.
 Learning Differences.
-The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards X X x 3.
+The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards X X X 3.
 Learning Environments.
-The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation X X Х X 4.
+The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation X X X Х 4.
 Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.
 X X X 5.
 Application of Content.
 The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
-X Х X Х 6.
+X X X X 6.
 Assessment.
 The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
 X X 7.
 Planning for Instruction.
-The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context. Х X X 8.
+The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
+X X X 8.
 Instructional Strategies.
 The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
-X Х X X 9.
+X X X X 9.
 Professional Learning and Ethical Practice.
 The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
 X X X

 10. Leadership and Collaboration.
-The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to X X X X X school professionals, and community members to ensure learner growth, and to advance the profession.
+The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other v v v v v school professionals, and community members to ensure learner growth, and to advance the Λ Λ Λ Λ Λ profession.